quorak/posthog-migration-tools/README.md

 Note that increasing `--fetch-limit` may reduce the load on the cluster due to the reduced duplication of query execution, assuming you've got enough memory.

+# Performance isn't as good as it should be

+Due to the above limitation around time ordering, we need to perform some expensive queries which do not support streaming and as such it is not as performant as I would like.
+It's possible that we could either:

+1. write the data to a new table with a refined sort key, although this risks e.g. disk space issues.
+2. offer a way to drop the time ordering requirement.
+Perhaps some do not need to worry about this.
+3. identify a subset of events that need to be in time order and do these first, then do the rest.
+This will however break point in time person properties that are denormalized onto events at ingestion time.